Emiliomontes0/BetterResting/README.md

 - **Bed Resting**: Beds, sleeping bags, cots, and tents now provide proper healing benefits.
 Your wounds will heal gradually, muscle strain will ease, and your overall health will improve while you rest.

-- **Smart Detection**: The mod intelligently knows when you're actually resting versus just passing through furniture, so you only get benefits when you deserve them.
+- **Smart Detection**: The mod uses the game's built-in API for reliable detection, with comprehensive sprite lookup tables as a fallback.
+It intelligently knows when you're actually resting versus just passing through furniture, so you only get benefits when you deserve them.

 ## Installation